unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 We notice that both `TLSv1` and `TLSv1.1` are offered.
 We can safely remove these and instead add `TLSv1.3`.
 Now we have to restart nginx again: `service nginx restart`.

-You might also have noticed `ssl_certificate` and `content_by_lua_file` - these files will be important later.
+You might have also noticed `ssl_certificate` and `content_by_lua_file` - these files will be important later.

 !!!
 You may also add additional headers like HSTS, which would prevent the browser from ever connecting over HTTP.
 But if an update would happen to revert the config back, you wouldn't be able to connect without clearing HSTS in your browser.
 Also feel free to change ciphers or disable server tokens.
 But this is not the main focus here.
 !!!

 !!!
-You can connect to the GliNet router using SSH with `root` and your password.
+You can connect to the router using SSH with `root` and your password.
 !!!

 ## HTTPS on AdGuard

 If you have enabled AdGuard as I did, the web interface will always redirect to the AdGuard site over HTTP (regardless on the setting above).
-Since the login data is stored within a cookie (`Admin-Token`), everyone on that network could potentially sniff it and use it to log in.
+Since the login data is stored within a cookie (called `Admin-Token`), everyone on that network could potentially sniff it and use it to log in.

 Now, we are going to change that!

 We recall from before that nginx uses the certificate located at `/etc/nginx/nginx.cer` and its corresponding key (`/etc/nginx/nginx.key`).
-We can tell AdGuard to also use this certificate for HTTPS.
+We can tell AdGuard to also use this certificate for itself as well.
 It will complain that the certificate is invalid, but in our case self signed certificates are OK (using a valid certificate is left as an exercise to the reader).

 ![Importing certificates](../assets/glinet_adguard_certificates.png)